Topics in higher ramification theory I: ramification ideals: Preliminaries

 \subsection{The ramification field}

-\mbox{ }\sn In order to reduce the study of arbitrary finite defect extensions to purely inseparable extensions and Galois extensions of degree $p=\chara Kv>0$, we fix an extension of $v$ from $K$ to its algebraic closure $\tilde{K}$.
+\mbox{ }\sn In order to reduce the study of arbitrary finite defect extensions to purely inseparable extensions and Galois extensions of degree $p=\chara Kv>0$, we fix an extension of $v$ from $K$ to $\tilde{K}$.
 The \bfind{absolute ramification field of $(K,v)$} (with respect to the chosen extension of $v$), denoted by $(K^r,v)$, is the ramification field of the Galois extension $(K\sep|K,v)$.
 The \bfind{ramification field} of a Galois extension $(L|K,v)$ with Galois group $G=\Gal(L|K)$ is the fixed field in $L$ of the \bfind{ramification group}

-If $L|K$ is finite and $(L|K,v)$ is a defect extension, then $(L.K^r|K^r,v)$ is a defect extension with the same defect (see \cite[Proposition~2.12]{KuRz}).
+Take a finite defect extension $(L|K,v)$.
+Then $(L.K^r|K^r,v)$ is a defect extension with the same defect (see \cite[Proposition~2.12]{KuRz}).
 On the other hand, $K\sep|K^r$ is a $p$-extension (see \cite[Lemma 2.7]{Ku30}), so $K^r(a)| K^r$ is a tower of purely inseparable extensions and Galois extensions of degree $p$.
-Note that $(K,v)=(K^r,v)$ if and only if $(K,v)$ is henselian, $vK$ is divisible by all primes different from $\chara Kv$, and $Kv$ is separable-algebraically closed.
+Note that by general ramification theory, $(K,v)=(K^r,v)$ if and only if $(K,v)$ is henselian, $vK$ is divisible by all primes different from $\chara Kv$, and $Kv$ is separable-algebraically closed.